aws/aws-cdk-rfcs/text/0052-resource-importing-support.md

 import operation.
 This is a challenge for CDK, as:

 * `CDKMetadata` resource changes on each synthesis, so the import operation never succeeds with the unmodified template.
-To resolve this, the proposed solution restores CDKMetadata to the currently deployed version before passing the template to ChangeSet creation step.
+To resolve this, this solution doesn't pass the newly synthesized template to the import operation - instead, the currently deployed template is fetched and only the resources to be imported are added to it (copied over from the new template), producing an interim _import template_.
 * High-level constructs produce multiple underlying CloudFormation resources and only some of those might need to be imported - the rest might need to be created (e.g. `ec2.Vpc()` might require VPC being imported, but subnets being created).
 Furthermore, CDK can't automatically determine what resources to import and what to create.
 For this to behave correctly, the solution will prompt user for each resource - whether it should be imported or not.
-If not, the resource is removed from the template before creating the change set.
+If not, the resource is omitted (not added to the import template).
   The remaining (not imported) resources can be created by a subsequent `cdk deploy` command.

 #### An explicit DeletionPolicy must be set on imported resources